soracom-labs/soracom-arc-esp32-arduino/examples/boot-dynamic-wg-credentials/README.md

 1. Connects Wi-Fi
 2. Adjusts the clock on the local machine by NTP
-3. Authenticates Soracom API according to `email & password` or `authKeyID or authKey`
+3. Authenticates Soracom API according to authKeyID and authKey
 4. Initialize the credentials of an Arc session with onetime WireGuard credentials; onetime means the credentials are dynamic by each initialization
 5. Retrieve an Arc session to configure it
 6. Make a WireGuard tunnel by credentials information and session ones